 While some companies push out mere clones of their competitors’ product, others strive to bring something different to the table with their offerings.

 The lower receiver is the serial numbered part which makes the AR-15 a firearm and with very few exceptions is the only part that requires shipping and receiving through a Federal Firearms Licensee (FFL).
-Most of the lower receivers available look extremely similar to one another, leading to the misconception that all are manufactured by a few entities in the industry.
+Most of the best AR 15 lower receiver available look extremely similar to one another, leading to the misconception that all are manufactured by a few entities in the industry.

 In addition to the rifle’s serial number, the lower receiver contains the magazine well, fire control group (hammer, trigger, sear and safety), buffer tube, stock and the bolt catch.
 Lower receivers may be had either stripped or complete.
 There is even an option for “less complete” versions for the ultimate “do-it-yourself” project.